rnelson0/puppetconf/2016/Intro/intro.md

 * Puppet 3 is really old!
 End Of Support on [December 31, 2016](https://puppet.com/misc/puppet-enterprise-lifecycle).
 * Puppet 4 language improvements (3.x - Future Parser).
 * Application Orchestration
  * PE first, FOSS eventually.
-Some free implementations (such as[choria](https://github.com/ripienaar/mcollective-choria)) out there.
+Some free implementations (such as [choria](https://github.com/ripienaar/mcollective-choria)) appearing.
 * Puppet 4 only modules.
 * No more EOL Ruby versions (1.8, 1.9, early 2.x) or Puppet w/Passenger!
 * Do not slow down the DevOps.
 Stairstep upgrades get harder and harder all the time, stay current.